bimalvray10/Sentiment-analysis-on-movie-reviews/README.md

 # Project Structure

 - `sentiment_analysis.ipynb` – Main Jupyter Notebook with all code and explanations.
-- `data/` (optional) – Folder for dataset files if you use a larger CSV dataset.
+- `data/` – Folder for dataset files if you use a larger CSV dataset.
 - `README.md` – Project documentation.

 # Technologies Used